KiandaBPM/KiandaBPM.github.io/pwa.md

 # Progressive Web Application (PWA)

 Kianda is a progressive web application.
-This means with Kianda you get a digital experience that is  native like while maintaining online web benefits.
+This means with Kianda you get a digital experience that is native-like while maintaining online web benefits.

 > *Access your digital workspace PWA by going to https://&lt;businessName&gt;.kianda.com*

 There are several benefits of using a PWA app when comparing to a web app or even a native only app.

 - **Reliable** - *Apps keep working with or without network access.
-Even when your users are going though a tunnel in a lift changes are automatically queued offline then synchronised when connectivity is restored*
+Even when your users are going through a tunnel in a lift changes are automatically queued offline then synchronised when connectivity is restored*
-- **Fast** - App loads quickly thanks having the app installed locally, app resources are available offline
+- **Fast** - App loads quickly thanks to having the app installed locally, app resources are available offline
-- **Engaging** - When installed on your home screen with your own brand icons users receive timely push notifications that help them stay engaged
+- **Engaging** - When installing on your home screen with your brand icons users receive timely push notifications that help them stay engaged

 ## Installing your PWA on a mobile